 Think before you shoot.
 Decide exactly what you’re shooting and whether you want grain, a deep DoF, or light trails.
 You’ll easily be able to work out the settings for yourself from there.

 One thing worth noting is to ignore your camera’s exposure meter: it’s irrelevant at night.
 The histogram is also going to appear completely differently to what you’re used to.
 Go with the settings that work for you after a bit of experimentation.

 Step 3 – Tripod vs. Handheld

-Clearly, the most popular choice for night photography is the use of a tripod as it allows for long exposures, coupled with the ability to play around with more cool effects.
+Clearly, the most popular choice for night photography is the use of a tripod.
+This allows for long exposures, coupled with the ability to play around with more cool effects.
 There are, however, a few points to bear in mind when using one.

 - Make sure it’s weighted down and sheltered from strong winds; even slight movement will blur your photos.

 - Use a shutter release cable to prevent jarring the camera by pressing the shutter.

 - Turn off any image stabilisation as it will be counterintuitive, thinking that the camera is moving.